datanav/docs/training/030_dtl/030_Novice.rst

 This is an important aspect to remember to avoid confusion.
 As such, the ``_deleted`` field is added when an entity has been filtered out.

-In addition, ``_deleted`` is also used as a filter in your endpoint pipes, as you have to ensure that no deleted entities are exposed to the outside world.
+In addition, ``_deleted`` can also be used as a filter in your endpoint pipes, if you want to ensure that no deleted entities are exposed to the outside world.

 To show how this could look like in a pipe configuration, the following example has been drafted: